Annual Child Find Notice

 Parents have the right to obtain an independent educational evaluation at their own expense to share with the District.
 The results of the independent evaluation must be considered by the District in any decision made with respect to the provision of a gifted education.

 Parents of students who are mentally gifted have the right to request a special education due process hearing or to file a compliance complaint with the Pennsylvania Department of Education.
-Details concerning the procedures governing hearing requests may be found on the website of the Office for Dispute Resolution http://odr-pa.org.
-For additional information, please contact the Supervisor of Special Education and Pupil Services, 412-635-4108.
+Details concerning the procedures governing hearing requests may be found on the website of the Office for Dispute Resolution at odr-pa.org.
+For additional information, please contact the Director of Student Services at 412-635-4130.

 Services for Students in Nonpublic Schools